ccbrenton/ccbrenton.github.io/_posts/2023-07-02-music-analysis.md

 </div>

 Just like we pulled our data from the playlist, we'll look up each unique track ID and pull the track audio features into a new dataframe.
 Once we have two dataframes with the same unique track ID's (unique primary keys), we can utilize a merge operation to combine the dataframes.
-In this case, we will conduct an inner join to produce our new dataframe will all the data together.
+In this case, we will conduct an inner join to produce our new dataframe with all the data together.
 In order to ensure we have a clean merge, let's first clean our primary key's on each dataframe to remove any potential duplicates.
 Once that is complete we can move forward with the merge.
-The very last thing to complete the cleaning process is checking for any empty values (set as "DEFAULT" in our program) before we move on to the analysis phase.
+The very last thing to complete the cleaning process is checking for any empty values (set as "DEFAULT" in our script) before we move on to the analysis phase.

 ```python